Faolain/luca-blueprint/README.md

 There are too many orchestration tools, agents, recipes, scripts, hacks for the modern agentic development(agent-dev?) world.
 You must crawl 30 tweet long threads, reddit, try things on your own and frankstein the steps into your python/javascript/etc jerry-rigged codebase.
 It's not reproducible and worse there's no way to easily share them, keep track of them, version them, see what worked best/rollback/branch etc. What if there was a better way?

+## Solution

+The name is a play on [LUCA](https://en.wikipedia.org/wiki/Last_universal_common_ancestor), the last universal common ancestor from which all life diverged.
+Our DNA is shared across the planet reaching back to this archaic form of life after billions of years of genetic evolution, recombination, and untold dead ends.
+This blueprint is

 ---

 ## Assumptions

 It's naive to think orchestration will remain static, even possibly within the same agentic session.
-In one moment a critic-generator-discriminator may make sense and in another it may require a commitee (different areas of the "genome" are read)
+In one moment a critic-generator-discriminator may make sense and in another it may require a commitee (different areas of the "genome" are read).
+Additionally during the very same process it is being called, it can update its own orchestration calls if it sees there is a better way of doing things.
+It provides intent not deterministic outcomes (these can be RL'd of course)

 Much like genes its lossy/some fidelity loss during transcription/translation as LLMs can be constrained but won't be entirely deterministic.
 The goal is to reduce the "misfolded" proteins and ensure the system is self healing.